tpkn/cutc/README.md

 -d, --delimiter    Fields delimiter (default: comma) -f, --fields       Fields indexes to cut (starting from 1; could be a ranges; order matters) -h, --header       Skip csv header
---help             Help
+-t, --trim         Remove spaces, tabs and new line chars from the beginnig and end of the each field --help             Help
 --version          Version
 ```